 Updates to WooCommerce, Storefront, WordPress, and your extensions and payment gateways are a fact of life.
-Our team of developers is hard at work releasing updates that add new features, fix issues, tighten security and, in general, make your store better than ever.
+Our team of developers are hard at work releasing updates that add new features, fix issues, tighten security and, in general, make your store better than ever.
+But how do you update WooCommerce without causing issues?
+We’ll cover a few of the common ways below, but first…

 Backups ↑ Back to top